swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Proposed solution

 We propose to allow application of property wrappers on function and closure parameters, allowing the call-site to pass a wrapped value, or a projected value if appropriate, which will be used to automatically initialize the backing property wrapper.
+Within the body of the function, the function author can use the property-wrapper syntax for accessing the backing wrapper and the projected value.

 It's clear from a survey of the use cases for property wrappers on parameters that there are two kinds of property wrappers.
 The first kind of property wrapper is an abstraction of a common behavior on a value, such as logging, transforming, or caching a value.
 For these property wrappers, you use the wrapped value generally the same way as you would if the value did not have the wrapper attached, and the wrapper itself is implementation detail.
 Callers that provide the value to initialize the property wrapper will always pass an instance of the wrapped-value type.

 The second kind of property wrapper attaches additional semantics to the value being wrapped that are fundamental to understanding how the wrapped value can be used.
 These wrappers tend to attach auxiliary API through the wrapper's `projectedValue`, and many of these wrappers cannot be initialized from an instance of the wrapped-value type.

 The natural model for these two kinds of wrappers is different when applied to parameters, because the second model must allow the caller to pass a different type of argument.
-We propose to formalize the difference between API-level property wrappers that have an external effect on the function and implementation-detail property wrappers.
+We propose to formalize the difference between 1) API-level property wrappers that have an external effect on the function,  and 2) implementation-detail property wrappers.
 The compiler will determine whether a property wrapper must have an external effect on the function by analyzing the property wrapper's initializers.

-Annotating a parameter declaration with a property-wrapper attribute allows the call-site to pass a wrapped value, or a projected value if supported by the wrapper, and the compiler will automatically initialize the backing wrapper.
-The function author can also use the property-wrapper syntax for accessing the backing wrapper and the projected value within the body of the function.

 ## Detailed design